karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 exit
 ```

 One of the outputs of FASTQC is a HTML document.
 Let's look at it by moving it to your laptop.
-Yuo should see them on the left.
+You should see them on the left.
 Right-click it and select `Download ...`.
 Remember to download the HTML files for both R1 and R2 reads.
 In your computer, double-click to open them in your favourite web browser.

 Take a look at the FASTQC reports.
 How does the data look like?